15 Top-Rated Resorts in the Catskills, NY

 The hotel's eclectic amenities include a lending library of books, games, and LP records; an outdoor swimming pool with a spacious lounge area; a ping pong table; and fire pits.
 Guests also love relaxing on the hotel's old-fashioned hammocks.

-Guests also have access to a nearby fitness center, as well as privileges at area attractions and ski slopes.
-There's also an award-winning restaurant that specializes in Mexican cuisine.
+Guests also have access to a nearby fitness center and ski slopes.
+There's also an award-winning Mexican restaurant on the property.

 11. Kenoza Hall, Kenoza Lake